stadelmanma/netl-ap-map-flow/examples/running-the-flow-model.rst

     # Directly updating the viscosity value
     inp_file['FLUID-VISCOSITY'] = '1.00'

-    # updating a set of parameters
+    # updating a set of parameters using a dictionary
     new_param_values = {
         'OVERWRITE': 'OVERWRITE FILES',
         'INLET-PRESS': '150.00'